Franck-Emmanuel Comte

 Le chef d'orchestre Franck-Emmanuel Comte à l'Auditorium de Lyon

-In 2022, Franck-Emmanuel Comte led several original projects such as the world premiere of Il Paradiso perduto at the Lyon Auditorium, the creation of the bi-national project 50/50, various concerts and operas dedicated to baroque women composers including the opera Talestri by Maria-Antonia de Walpurgis.
-He has also been in charge of heritage music and part of the original music for the television series Marie-Antoinette, co-produced by Canal + and the BBC.
+Recently, Franck-Emmanuel Comte has led several original projects, including the world premiere ofIl Paradiso perduto at the Auditorium of Lyon, 50/50as well as various concerts and operas dedicated to baroque female composers, including the opera Talestri by Maria Antonia Walpurgi.
+He has also been responsible for the historical music and part of the original score for the television series Marie-Antoinette, co-produced by Canal+ and the BBC.

 Shopping Basket